-Williams College, Stetson Sawyer Library – Williamstown, MA
+Williams College Stetson Hall/Sawyer Library – Williamstown, MA

-JTC was hired for the controlled inspections and testing for the Stetson/Sawyer Library addition and renovation project which consisted of the adaptive reuse of a six-story 1923 Georgian Revival building.
+JTC was hired for the controlled inspections and testing for the Stetson Hall/Sawyer Library addition and renovation project which consisted of the adaptive reuse of a six-story 1923 Georgian Revival building.
 The $62 million project includes the demolition and replacement of two additions with a 130,000 gross sq. ft. concrete framed structure.
 Our scope of services included: soils densities, drilled piers (concrete and reinforcing), structural steel, masonry, floor-flatness, post-tensioned slabs, steel reinforcing, cold formed metal framing, metal stairs, fireproofing, penetration fire stopping, fire-resistive joint systems, joint sealants, and concrete pavement.

 Keene Middle School – Keene, NH